chellej80/Embarr-Equestrian-Donations/README.md

-Once logged the superuser has the ability to update the animal catalog. | Y Once logged the superuser has the ability to delete from the animal catalog. | Y Crud functionality is not available to any other user & the links are not accessible by entering | Y
+Once logged the superuser has the ability to update the animal catalog. | Y Once logged the superuser has the ability to delete from the animal catalog. | Y Crud functionality is not available to any other user & the links are not accessible by entering | Y User can see test horse added to the catalog | Y

 <img src=media/Animal_mgt.JPG>